-Julie A. Sullivan is a health care regulatory and compliance attorney concentrating her practice on state and federal health care fraud, waste and abuse guidance, as well as health privacy and security law.
+Julie A. Sullivan is a health care regulatory and compliance attorney concentrating her practice on state and federal health care fraud, waste and abuse guidance, reimbursement matters, as well as health privacy and security law.
 She represents health care providers and suppliers in complex regulatory and transactional matters, and routinely advises on issues such as corporate practice of medicine, fee splitting, licensure and certification issues including Medicare revocation, payment suspension and exclusion matters, and Medicare and Medicaid reimbursement disputes.
 Julie also structures mergers and acquisitions and value-based arrangements in the health care space to comply with the vast legal and regulatory requirements applicable to business deals in the health care industry, and leads regulatory due diligence and diligence remediation efforts in connection with such transactions in tandem with the corporate M&A teams at GT and other law firms.

 Julie utilizes her prior in-house counsel experience to serve her clients’ business objectives while appropriately managing their legal risk in the heavily regulated health care environment.
 She also leverages her advanced degree in public health to assist clients in planning and execution of disaster preparedness plans for public health crises.
 Julie also serves as a pro-bono coordinator for the firm and devotes significant time to a variety of pro bono projects.

 - General fraud and abuse counseling on anti-kickback statutes, beneficiary inducement prohibitions, false claims acts, and related federal and state statutes and regulations

 - Medicare and Medicaid enrollment, changes of ownership, participation and compliance

 - Fee-splitting and patient brokering